-ABW’s new program in Santa Cruz County is called the Parent Partner Program.
+The new program is called the Parent Partner Program, operated in partnership with Santa Cruz County Family & Children's Services.
 The Program provides eligible child welfare involved parents with time-limited education, peer mentorship, and support with the goal of successfully reunifying, and/or reunifying sooner with their child/children, while decreasing subsequent changes in placement or custody.

 Parents referred to our program will receive a Parent Partner to assist them with completing their case plan goals.
 Parent Partners are parents who have successfully navigated the child welfare system as clients.
 They provide support, advocacy, and encouragement to referred parents and are bilingual and bicultural, representing English and Spanish speakers.
 They facilitate effective communication between the parents, their social workers, resource parents, and service providers and ensure parents’ voices are uplifted during the teaming process.
 Their experience and success offer hope and guidance.

 The Parent Partner Program is a 4-6 month, voluntary program.
 Santa Cruz County Family and Children Services Social Workers will make referrals at the time of removal or whenever additional support is needed.
 Once referred, each parent will be matched with a Parent Partner who will work to empower them by providing education, advocacy, and support to navigate the child welfare system, understand the identified safety concern(s), and whenever possible, reunify with their children.

 Why is it important to provide services to parents and families who are in crisis, or struggling?